VirtoCommerce/vc-module-elastic-app-search/README.md

 # Virto Commerce Elastic App Search Module

-## Overview
-VirtoCommerce.ElasticAppSearch module implements `ISearchProvider` defined in the VirtoCommerce Search module to provide integration with Elastic App Search API.
+Virto Commerce Elastic App Search module implements `ISearchProvider` defined in the VirtoCommerce Search module to provide integration with Elastic App Search API.

 Elastic App search provides search, aggregation, and analytic capabilities as a service, on top of ElasticSearch.
 It also supplies tools that can help you tune search result sets without development: